Caversham Heights

-Caversham Heights is a residential area within Caversham in the borough of Reading in Berkshire, England, located to the east of the centre of Caversham.
+Caversham Heights is a residential area within Caversham in the borough of Reading in Berkshire, England, located to the west of the centre of Caversham.
 Until 1911, Caversham was part of Oxfordshire, and it remains a part of the historic county.
 The name Caversham Heights traditionally refers to that part of Caversham situated on higher ground to the west of central Caversham, straddling the Woodcote Road (A4074).
 Since 2022, Caversham Heights has also been the name of a local government ward that extends to the Thames in the south, and across Hemdean Bottom to St. Barnabas Road in the east.

 House prices in Caversham Heights are among the highest in Reading and Caversham Heights itself is one of the most expensive places to live in Reading.
 According to 2020 ONS data, Caversham Heights is Reading's most affluent neighbourhood.

 Geomorphology and archaeology

 Its altitude is around 60 metres above sea level, the land falling away to the east into the dry glacial overflow channel of Hemdean or Bug's Bottom.
 Its soil is composed of a Hill Gravel cap on top of Cretaceous Upper Chalk.
 Around 1900, some 600-700 Paleolithic hand-axes made of flint were dug up in a gravel pit at Toot's Farm on Darell Road, which has since been built over.
 This farm also possessed a notable mediaeval timber-framed barn, but this was demolished.
 Older houses betray this geology through their brick and flint construction.